ray-x/guihua.lua/README.md

   ![listview](https://github.com/ray-x/files/blob/master/img/navigator/fzy_reference.jpg?raw=true)
   Please refer to test file of how to use it

+fzy was powered by [romgrk fzy-lua-native](https://github.com/romgrk/fzy-lua-native) with modified version of sorter/quicksort to sort list of tables

 # Install

 Plugin has implementation of fzy with both ffi and native lua.
 If you like to try ffi please run make